bossiernesto/gc-dojo/README.md

 gc-dojo
 =======

-gc-dojo for C++ GC algorithms, using an enviroment seen on Lisp-2 systems
+gc-dojo for C++/Scala GC algorithms, using an enviroment seen on Lisp-2 systems

+- C++ provides an example of a low level mark and sweep GC.
+- Scala provides a high level of abstraction of a Heap and a GC algorithms over it.